niklassletteland/ZingChart-Bower/README.md

 ZingChart-Bower
 ===============

-ZingChart library as a Bower package
+ZingChart library as a Bower package.